Denise-Li/t628nn/README.md

 The code for the test time has been uploaded to convolutionallayer.py(it is in implementation file) also can be run under vgg16 file(also in implementation file).

 The two lines of code that are most useful for testing time are:

 1.with Timer("the name which you want to split"):

 2.cl.wait_for_events([evt/ze])

-Place put these two lines of code on each layer for time testing and then record, statistics these will get the time table with each layer.
+Write these two lines of code on each layer for time testing and then record, statistics these will get the time table with each layer.